fabioschitini/Memory-Card/README.md

 Creating a memory card using React

-A React based web app which simluates a memory game: Get points for choosing a card, but don't choose the same card twice!
-From The Odin Project's curriculum: https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card
+A simple shopping cart application.From The Odin Project's curriculum:

+## Feature
+* Add and remove products from the shopping cart
+* A sho page and a Cart page
+https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/memory-card

 link Live preview:https://fabioschitini.github.io/Memory-Card/